EmaSMach/PyQt4-py2exe-SimpleGui/README.md

 * PyInstaller and CxFreeze support.
 * More options in the generated setup file.
-* Support for multi files proyects, depending on the tool to generate the .exe file.
+* Support for multiple file proyects, depending on the tool to generate the .exe file.

 ----------------------------------------------------------------------------------
 Important Note!: